Infinisoft-inc/kitchen-next/packages/components/base_component/README.md

 Features
 - Live Reload on Dev
-- Debug (Need to retest its not solid)
+- Debug (first load is slow, maybe narrow the pattern in launch.settings could be good)

 Implementation
 - under src/component